GuillermoFabian/llm-agent/Readme.md

 ## Example Usage

-After starting the application, input your preferences through the Gradio interface.
+After starting the application, input your preferences through the interface.
 The application will display real estate listings that match your criteria.